 Ahead, a Fae stood guard at banded bronze doors.
 His yellow skin shone golden in the fire’s light, his hair aflame.
 Hobgen’s gaze was locked on a fourth Sister, somehow barely visible, an outline in the chaotic shadows thrown everywhere by the raging fire.
-Lorlin squinted through the smoke and his eye caught hers, a single green flame amid the conflagration.
+Lorlin squinted through the smoke and his eye caught her’s, a single green flame amid the conflagration.
 He gestured, flicking blood from the dagger in his left hand.
-It shone like mercury, sizzling as it flecked the stone.
+It shone like mercury, sizzling where it flecked the stone.

 Mireska gained her feet and immediately kicked out, slamming her heel into the nearest cowl.
 She felt the satisfying crunch of breaking bone before turning to meet the second Sister.

 The first let out a high pitched wale, grabbing at her ruined face, stumbling backward, coming far too close to the leaping flames.
 Within moments she was engulfed in fire, thrashing on the floor, screaming as she burnt.

 Mireska paid her no mind, focusing on the Sister about to skewer her.
 She closed her eyes and centered, throwing her left hand out.
 Time slowed for an instant, every detail suddenly sharp in her mind.
 Then her eyes snapped open.
 Long, black tendrils snaked outwards to paint an arcane shape warped by the confines of the space.